rubenwardy/minetest_modding_book/_en/basics/lua.md

 print(ret) -- Hello world!
 ```

-Later chapters will discuss how to split up the code of a mod in a lot of detail.
+Later chapters will discuss how to split the code for a mod in a lot more detail;
-However, the simplistic approach for now is to have different files for different
+however, the most simple approach is to have different files for different
-types of things - nodes.lua, crafts.lua, craftitems.lua, etc.
+types of things, for example nodes.lua, crafts.lua, craftitems.lua, and so on.